News

 Work on the installation of the new transformer at the Llanos de Quart substation (Valencia Community)

-During his presentation, García Bosch explained the project Iberdrola España is developing to redesign the infrastructure damaged by the DANA, in which the company is investing 100 million euros to build a future-proof grid incorporating resilience measures and the latest digitalization standards.
+During his speech, García Bosch explained the project being developed by Iberdrola España to redesign the infrastructure damaged by the cold drop, in which the company is investing €85M to build a grid for the future that incorporates resilience measures and includes the latest digitisation standards.

 Ignacio García Bosch

-Responsible for Iberdrola España’s il·lumina plan,
+Head of Iberdrola España’s il·lumina plan

 You may also be interested in smart grids: